5 Things To Prepare Before Your Dog’s Photo Shoot

 Lets avoid that feeling of being completely unprepared by making sure you’ve got everything you need before you show up for your session… fully clothed please.

-1. A Simple 6 Foot Leash
+1. Bring a Simple 6-Foot Leash

 PS.
 If you really love a naked look - consider using a show lead (a very thin rolled leather leash) that is narrow enough to be fully removed in post processing.